the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/sorting.md

 };
 ~~~~~~~

-It's done and here comes the recap: First we extracted the sort function from the dictionary by its `sortKey` (state).
-Then, we applied the function to the list, before mapping it to render each Item component.
-Second we rendered HTML buttons as header columns to give our users interaction.
+Task's done and here comes the recap: First we extracted the sort function from the dictionary by its `sortKey` (state), then we applied the function to the list before mapping it to render each Item component.
+Second, we rendered HTML buttons as header columns to give our users interaction.
 Then, we added implementation details for each button by changing the sort state.
 Finally, we used the sort state to sort the actual list.

 ### Exercises:

 * Confirm your [source code](https://codesandbox.io/s/github/the-road-to-learn-react/hacker-stories/tree/2021/Sort).
   * Confirm the [changes](https://github.com/the-road-to-learn-react/hacker-stories/compare/2021/react-modern-final...2021/Sort).
 * Read more about [Lodash](https://lodash.com/).
-* Why did we use numeric properties like `points` and `num_comments` a reverse sort?
+* Why did we use numeric properties like `points` and `num_comments` for a reverse sort?
 * Use your styling skills to give the user feedback about the current active sort.
 This mechanism can be as straightforward as giving the active sort button a different color.